SuperOfficeDocs/superoffice-docs/docs/api/diary/entity/accept-invitation-entity.md

 * What is the method to retrieve the invitations?
 * What are the invitations that we are going to accept?

 We will build an example that uses the providers to retrieve an invitation.
-Then let’s accept the first invitation in the list that has an invitation date greater than today.
+Then let's accept the first invitation in the list that has an invitation date greater than today.

 ## Code